pimpf/Practical_Machine_Learning/Prediction_Assignment_Writeup.md

 Milen Angelov
 August 13, 2015
 ## Introduction
-A group of enthusiasts who take measurements about themselves regularly with devices like Jawbone Up, Nike FuelBand, and Fitbit were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
+A group of enthusiasts who take measurements about themselves regularly with devices like Jawbone Up, Nike Fuel Band, and Fitbit were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
 The goal of this project is to predict the manner in which they perform barbell lifts - correctly and incorrectly in 5 different ways.

 ## Loading and preprocessing the data